Micunoz/MovieNight/Reference/README.txt

-These files is just a reference for the project.
+These files are just a reference for the project.
 It is the persistence with MongoDB assignment (Munoz).